How to Introduce Your New Puppy to Your Dog!

 3. Use training routines to your advantage as a way to help reduce any nerves and tension!
 Keeping them engaged in performing tasks versus just letting them loose in the yard and watching what happens, can help you maintain a calm and controlled experience.
 A new puppy might not know any commands just yet but your older pup can help show them how it’s done.
 Ask for a Sit, Stay, and Come, while letting your new puppy watch or play nearby.

 5. Start working on establishing boundaries with your puppy from the very first day.
-You can read our blog on teaching your puppy good manners, to deter them from jumping, mouthing, generally getting away with things.
+You can read our blog on teaching your puppy good manners to deter them from jumping, mouthing and general “naughty” puppy complaints.
 Also, let your current pup continue to see you giving structure to your new pup by implementing a daily puppy schedule.
-This helps to maintain the established structure at home.
+This helps to maintain the established structure at home, and let’s your older pup still have some much needed alone time around the house.

-Things to Look Out For During their Meeting
+Things to Look Out For During the Initial Meeting:

 Is Your Puppy Getting Overly Excited?

-Puppy energy can be a lot to manage, even for an adult dog!
+Puppy energy can be a lot to manage, especially for an adult dog!
 Watch your puppy to ensure they aren’t jumping all over, chewing on, nipping, barking at, and just becoming too much for your other pup.
 And vice versa!
 You might have an older pup that is playing too rough for a younger puppy.
 If you notice these behaviors in either one of them, it's a good opportunity to interrupt the play and to give them a little space to settle down on their own.
-This is a good time to give them separate time or even work on a calming routine with your pups.
+Using a calming routine with your pups can be super effective at this time.

 Watch for Body Language Cues